 - Oil or water (to spread on a tarp so turkey slides more easily)

 - Sturdy, stable backboard for end of the lane – a table on its side would work well.
 Nail or tape securely to the ground or floor

 - Person to set up pins after each bowl

 - Each team has three participants.

-- Game consists of three rounds.
-First student from each team bowls in the first round, second student in the second round, third student in the third round.
+- The game consists of three rounds.
+The first student from each team bowls in the first round, the second student in the second round, a third student in the third round.

 - Scoring is just like regular bowling except there are only three frames.
 The third frame is the equivalent of the tenth frame in regular bowling with the potential for an extra bowl if the participant scores a strike or spare.

 - Each participant gets two bowls with the exception of the third participant who will have the opportunity for an extra bowl if he/she scores a strike or spare.

 - Play the ‘Chicken Dance’ in the background or have a kid who hunts blow his turkey call every time pins are knocked down.